 The mental and manipulative ways abusers use to cajole their victims also makes it difficult for women to make a decision to quit such relationships.

 However, not all Nigerian women date for financial security though.
-Quite a number only need a stable relationship to complement their emotional needs.
-But the assumption that broke guys are not abusers seems false.
+Quite a number also need a stable relationship to complement their emotional needs.
+But the assumption that all broke guys are not abusers seems false.
 And there is a limit any woman can endure a relationship going through financial difficulties, and at the same time abuse.